ernest03011/learning-plan/README.md

 # My Continuous Learning & Study Plan

-I’m always eager to learn and improve my skills in software development, leveraging my background in web hosting (from my current job) and my major in Computer Science.
+I’m always eager to learn and improve my skills in software development, leveraging my background in web hosting (from my work experience) and my major in Computer Science.
 Below is a snapshot of my study roadmap, resources, and projects—both ongoing and future plans.

 ---